 - Enjoy your lovely homemade head cheese!

 Here is another way to prepare a pig’s head presented by Chris Cosentino.
-You should have seen my kitchen as I was preparing that one, it looked like a scene from a horror movie.
+You should have seen my kitchen as I was preparing this one.
+It looked like a scene from a horror movie.
 If you prepare this in front of a vegetarian, he or she’ll probably be having nightmares for a whole week.